oracle-quickstart/oci-hpc/README.md

 - Storage node require to be DenseIO shape (NVME devices are detected and configured).

 #### Filesystems

+Storage role servers will be configured as filesystem nodes, while headnode and worker nodes will act as a clients.

 - GlusterFS (requires storage role)